List of EastEnders characters introduced in 1996: Derek Branning

 Derek Branning, played by Terence Beesley in 1996 and Jamie Foreman from 2011 to 2012, is the eldest child of Jim Branning (John Bardon) and Reenie Branning (Joy Graham).
 Derek made his first appearance on 29 April 1996 and departed not long after.
 The character returned as a regular character on 24 November 2011, played by Foreman.
 Derek is originally portrayed as a racist and is against his sister Carol (Lindsey Coulson) marrying Alan (Howard Antony).
-Derek is described as a "charmer" Iand "proper East-End".
+Derek is described as a "charmer" and "proper East-End".
 In an interview with Daybreak, Foreman said he wants viewers to "like Derek" Discussing Derek's personality, Foreman told TV Choice: "There's always this little undercurrent of, 'This guy isn't who we want around for long', if you see what I mean.
 Derek's just come back from a 10-year prison sentence for armed robbery.
 He's a very complicated character, who could either be perceived as a bully or as someone who cares for his family very much."
 The character was killed off on Christmas Day 2012, after suffering a heart attack.

 Reenie Branning

-Reenie Branning played by Joy Graham, is the first wife of Jim Branning (John Bardon), and mother of Derek Branning (Terence Beesley/Jamie Foreman), April Branning (Debbie Arnold), Carol Jackson (Lindsey Coulson), Suzy Branning (Julie Christian-Young/Maggie O'Neill), Max Branning (Jake Wood) and Jack Branning (Scott Maslen).
+Reenie Branning, played by Joy Graham, is the first wife of Jim Branning (John Bardon), and mother of Derek Branning (Terence Beesley/Jamie Foreman), April Branning (Debbie Arnold), Carol Jackson (Lindsey Coulson), Suzy Branning (Julie Christian-Young/Maggie O'Neill), Max Branning (Jake Wood) and Jack Branning (Scott Maslen).

-Reenie is said to be very maternal and dotes on all of her children, despite their faults.
-She is particularly close to her oldest daughter April, whilst her relationships with daughters Carol and Suzy are notably strained due to their choice of lifestyle.
+Reenie is said to be very maternal, and dotes on all of her children, despite their faults.
+She is particularly close to her oldest daughter, April, whilst her relationships with daughters Carol and Suzy are notably strained due to their choice of lifestyle.
 Reenie appears on-screen in April 1996, in the lead-up to April's wedding to her fiancé Nikos (Yorgos Glastras).
-She does not appear alongside her youngest sons, Max and Jack, as they were written into the series much later.
-Off-screen, in October 1999 it is revealed that Reenie is critically ill, and her daughter Carol leaves Walford to care for her.
-A few weeks later Reenie dies.
+Reenie does not appear alongside her youngest sons, Max and Jack, as they were written into the series much later.
+Off-screen, in October 1999, it is revealed that Reenie is critically ill with breast cancer, and her daughter Carol leaves Walford to care for her.
+A few weeks later, Reenie dies.